KokoDoko/kokodoko.github.io/blog/blocky.md

 <br><Br><br>

-## Using an actual 3D model generator
+## Generating 3D models in a web application

 Although using a LLM to create visuals is really fun, the results are highly erratic.

 The next step was to try out [StabilityAI](https://platform.stability.ai), this is a service that is good at generating 2D images *and* 3D models really fast.
 To generate a 3D model, you have to supply an image.
-This image can also be generated, and to make it more fun I use chatGPT to create ideas for the image:
+This image can also be generated, and to make it more fun I use chatGPT to create ideas for the image.

 | StabilityAI |  |
 |--------------------|----------------|